Stopping Times of Boundaries: Relaxation and Continuity: Relaxed stopping rules

 The \emph{relaxed optimal stopping problem} amounts to maximizing $v(\mu)$ over all $\mu \in \underline{\vartheta}(\calT)$.
-Importantly, the relaxed problem and classical one \eqref{eq:OS} achieve the same optimal value as in as we shall see in the next proposition.
-Similar results in continuous time can be found in \cite{Gyongy}, \cite{Hobson} and \cite[Lemma 1.5.2.]{Krylov}.
+Importantly, the relaxed problem and classical one \eqref{eq:OS} achieve the same optimal value as we prove in the next proposition.
+Similar results in continuous time can be found in \cite{Gyongy}, \cite{Hobson} and \cite[Lemma 1.5.2]{Krylov}.

 \begin{proposition} Let $v^{\diamond}$ be the value of the classical optimal stopping problem \eqref{eq:OS}.
 Then,

 Moreover, any maximizer $\mu^{\diamond}$ of $ \mu \mapsto v(\mu)$ is a stopping time, i.e. $\mu^{\diamond} = \delta_{\tau^{\diamond}} $ for some $\tau^{\diamond} \in \vartheta(\calT)$. \end{proposition} \begin{proof} See \cref{app:relaxedproblem}. \end{proof}